jaycode/udacity-customer-complaint-classification-solution/README.md

-# Customer Complaint Classification Starter Project
+# Customer Complaint Classification Project

 ## Overview

-This starter project aims to help you learn and implement a generative AI-based solution for classifying customer complaints.
 The project involves various steps such as transcribing customer audio complaints, generating images, describing and annotating those images, and finally classifying the complaints into appropriate categories.
 By working through this project, you will get hands-on experience with multiple AI models and the practical integration of generative AI in a real-world scenario.

-In addition to executing each of these steps, it is important to store the intermediate results after each stage.
-This will help in project evaluation and debugging, as well as allow you to understand how each step contributes to the final outcome.
+In addition to executing each of these steps, the intermediate results are stored after each stage.
+This will help in project evaluation and debugging, as well as allow us to understand how each step contributes to the final outcome.

 1. **Transcribing Customer Audio Complaint**: